mounaiban/slowcomb/CONTRIBUTING.rst

 Prefixes
 ========
-Some filenames may begin with specific words to indicate their purpose and intended use.
+Some module files may begin with specific words to indicate their purpose and intended use.

-* ``benchmark_`` - usually non-essential performance and memory consumption
+* ``benchmark_`` - usually non-essential, *quantitative* performance and
-  tests that are placed in the ``/demos`` directory and run manually with commands like ``python -m slowcomb.demos.benchmark_whatever``.
+  memory consumption tests that are placed in the ``/demos`` directory and run manually with commands like
+  ``python -m slowcomb.demos.benchmark_whatever``.

 * ``test_`` - **important** test modules intended to be run with Python's ``unittest`` test automation module; these are to be placed only in the ``/tests`` directory.
+By default, all tests in modules with this prefix will be run with the ``python -m unittest`` command.

 * ``test_benchmark_`` - **important** benchmark modules intended to be run with Python's ``unittest`` module; these benchmarks are qualitative, with specific requirements such as *take no more than a second* or *no more than 2KB memory overhead per record*, with no regard for the quantitative measure (e.g. taking 0.005s is as good as taking 0.998s, as long as it is 1.00s or less).
+By default, all tests in modules with this prefix will be run with the ``python -m unittest`` command.

 * ``xtest_`` - non-essential extra test modules intended for use with Python's ``unittest`` module that are allowed to fail on releases deemed 'suitable for production use'.